geoffreymbrown/iulink/README.md

  2) The firmware includes header information from various sources (marked) The position of FSF **seems** to be that a GPL header can be used without forcing the whole to be GPL'd.
-I don't no the answer to this
+I don't know the answer to this

  3) In my ChibiOS projects, I use FMPP to generate board .h/.c files.
 This repo includes the generated files (board/), but if you port this to another